 Load Data into Database module

-You can also use the Module as a preparatory step for reconciliation tests.
-The target into which you load your data sets becomes the new source of your data, and you can reconcile it with a different data set.
+You can also use the Load Data into Database module as a preparatory step for reconciliation tests as your target database becomes a repository that you can compare to a different data set.

 Limitations